michellebray-wf/voting-machine-web/README.md

 # voting-machine-web
-Go App for tallying voting results to teach dockerizing distributed microservices
+Go App for displaying the voting UI to teach dockerizing distributed microservices